E-File 1095-B: Streamline Your ACA Health Coverage Filing

 5. Wait for Approval: An automatic 30-day extension is generally granted, but additional extensions may be requested under specific circumstances.
 Approval or denial will be communicated by the IRS.

-What is the penalty for not filing ACA Form 1095-B?
+What Is the Penalty for Not Filing ACA Form 1095-B?

-• General Penalty: For returns required to be filed for the 2023 tax year, the general penalty is $310 per return, with a maximum annual penalty of $3,783,000
+• General Penalty: For returns required to be filed for the 2025 tax year, the general penalty is $340 per return, with a maximum annual penalty of $4,098,500.

 • Increased Penalty for Willful Neglect: If the failure to file is due to intentional disregard of the filing requirements, the penalty per return is greater, with no maximum annual penalty limit.